R15EN/ocr-keras/README.md

 This project includes 2 networks.
 The first is for detecting text on images, the second is for recognition.
 PixelLink + VGG16 2s was used for detection.
 I implemented the model (only testing, no training) and carried out the transfer of weights from TF Checkpoints to h5 weights.
 You can find the original implementation and weights [here](https://github.com/ZJULearning/pixel_link/tree/00cb9aacc80583a8aba77d6834748ab4cca03254).
 CRNN + CTC was used for text recognition.
 The training data was generated using [SynthTIGER](https://github.com/clovaai/synthtiger).
 The network is not deep, because I am limited in computing power.
-The training was carried out on an insufficiently large amount of data for the same reason.

 ## Prerequisite
 I have used these packages.
 You can probably use older versions as well.
 Haven't tested this.